 Contango Mining acquired an interest in properties from Juneau Exploration, L.P. ("JEX"), in exchange for \$1 million and a 3.0% overriding royalty interest in the properties granted to JEX.
 JEX assisted the Company in acquiring additional properties in Alaska pursuant to an Advisory Agreement dated September 6, 2012, and the Company granted to JEX a 2% overriding royalty interest in the additional properties acquired.
 On September 29, 2014, pursuant to a Royalty Purchase Agreement between JEX and Royal Gold, JEX sold its entire overriding royalty interest in the properties to Royal Gold.
 On the same date, the Company terminated the Advisory Agreement with JEX.
-In connection with the closing of the Transactions with Royal Gold (the "Closing"), the Company formed Peak Gold, LLC (the "Joint Venture Company") and contributed to the Joint Venture Company the Peak Gold Joint Venture Property (as defined below) near Tok, Alaska, together with other personal property (the "Contributed Assets") with a historical cost of \$1.4 million and an agreed value of \$45.7 million (the "Contributed Assets Value").
+In connection with the closing of the Transactions with Royal Gold (the "Closing"), the Company formed Peak Gold, LLC (the "Joint Venture Company") and contributed to the Joint Venture Company the Peak Gold Joint Venture Property (as defined below) near Tok, Alaska, together with other personal property with a historical cost of \$1.4 million and an agreed value of \$45.7 million.
 At the Closing, the Company and Royal Gold, through their wholly-owned subsidiaries, entered into a Limited Liability Company Agreement for the Joint Venture Company (the "JV LLCA").

 Upon Closing, Royal Gold initially contributed \$5.0 million to fund exploration activity of the Joint Venture Company.
 The initial \$5.0 million did not give Royal Gold an equity stake in the Joint Venture Company.
 In connection with the initial contribution, Royal Gold received an option to earn up to a 40% interest in the Joint Venture Company by investing up to \$30.0 million (inclusive of the initial \$5.0 million investment) prior to October 2018.
-As of June 30, 2019, Royal Gold has contributed \$34.5 million (including its initial \$5.0 million investment) to the Joint Venture Company and earned a 40.0% interest in the Joint Venture Company.
-Once Royal Gold funded \$30 million, the Company and Royal Gold began, and will continue, to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company.
-The proceeds of the investment are used for additional exploration of the property it controls.
-Pursuant to the terms of the JV LLCA, the Company and Royal Gold are required to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company.
+As of June 30, 2020, Royal Gold has contributed \$37.0 million (including its initial \$5.0 million investment) to the Joint Venture Company and earned a 40.0% interest in the Joint Venture Company.
+The proceeds of the investment were used by the Joint Venture Company for additional exploration of the property it controls.
+Now that Royal Gold has funded \$30 million to the Joint Venture Company, pursuant to the terms of the JV LLCA, the Company and Royal Gold are obligated to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company in order to maintain their respective percentage interests in the Joint Venture Company.
 If a member elects not to contribute to an approved program and budget or contributes less than its proportionate interest, its percentage interest will be reduced.
-As of June 30, 2019, the Company had approximately \$8.6 million of cash, cash equivalents, and short term investments.
-A capital budget of \$6.9 million was approved for the calendar 2019 Exploration Program for the Joint Venture Company, of which the Company's share is approximately \$4.1 million.
-The Company intends to fully participate in the 2019 exploration program.
-The budget includes surface recon geochemistry, new IP data over new and existing exploration leads, environmental baseline data collection in support of future permitting, permitting activities on the Peak/North Peak resource areas, and approximately 5,000 meters of new drilling on exploration prospects which began in mid-August.
-The Joint Venture's technical team has identified both porphyry and skarn type exploration prospects following a comprehensive review of all data collected over the past 10 years on the project.
-Last year's drilling program was the first attempt to drill for porphyry type deposits, and while no new commercial deposits of copper or gold were found, the information obtained did establish correlations of mineralized zones found in core holes (including sporadic gold, silver, and copper) with surface IP, airborne magnetics and resistivity, surface obtained Titan geophysics, surface geochemistry, and other data that will be incorporated into this year's drilling efforts.
-The extent of the 2019 drilling effort is contingent upon the results obtained from the IP, and geochemical survey results obtained earlier in the season.
+As of June 30, 2020, the Company had approximately \$3.0 million of cash, cash equivalents, and short term investments.
+Due to the effects of COVID-19 and for the safety of the Joint Venture Company's field personnel and the surrounding community, the management committee of the Joint Venture Company (the "Management Committee") approved a \$2.7 million budget for calendar year 2020 that would serve to care for and maintain the Peak Gold Joint Venture Property, and postpone new exploration until conditions permit.
+The Company's share of the budget is approximately \$1.6 million, of which \$1.0 million had been funded as of June 30, 2020.